Finite distance effects on the Hellings-Downs curve in modified gravity: Acknowledgments

 \section{Acknowledgments}

 G.D. would like to thank B.~Allen, M.~Sasaki, K.~Schmitz and J.~Tr\"ankle for their helpful discussions.
+We also thank R.~C.~Bernardo and Kin-Wang Ng for useful correspondence.
 G.D. is supported by the DFG under the Emmy-Noether program grant no. DO 2574/1-1, project number 496592360.